Keyvan0111/Web_API/README.md

-# TODO: Write a simple README
+### Run the program

-This file should contain all of the information regarding how to run and verify your solution.
+To run this program please read the README both in the client/README.md and backend/README.md